About the Sound Ordnance Bass Bunker

-The BB8-35S sealed enclosure holds one 8" subwoofer and offers an internal volume of 0.38 cubic feet.
-Just add the right sub, amp, and wiring, then mount the enclosure securely, and you're ready to hit the road with some real bass artillery in your arsenal.
+The BB122-125V ported enclosure holds two 12" subwoofers and offers an internal volume of 1.36 cubic feet per chamber.
+Its large vents feature rounded inner corners that keep port noise to a minimum for more accurate response.
+Just add the right subs, amp, and wiring, then mount the enclosure securely, and you're ready to hit the road with some real bass artillery in your arsenal.

 Warning: This enclosure does not include mounting hardware.
 If you're buying a sub from us, please check "What's in the Box?" to see if screws are included.
 If not, you should have an assortment of heavy-duty wood screws on hand for the installation.

 - ported hatchback style enclosure for two 12" subwoofers

 - 5/8" MDF (medium-density fiberboard) with black carpet covering

 - internal volume: 1.36 cubic feet per chamber

 - dimensions: 32-3/4"W x 14-3/8"H x 14-3/8"D1 x 11-1/4"D2